-'''

 <Plugin Name="SurfaceLocalFlex"/>

-'''

-9.2.8 NeighborTracker Plugin
+IX.2.8.
+NeighborTracker Plugin

 This plugin, as its name suggests, tracks neighbors of every cell.
 In addition it calculates common contact area between cell and its neighbors.
 We consider a neighbor this cell that has at least one common pixel side with a given cell.
 This means that cells that touch each other either "by edge" or by "corner" are not considered neighbors.
-See Fig 20.
+See the drawing below: